mkoromina/SAFFARI/scripts/README.md

 ## This folder includes all essential scripts that are needed to invoke the rules of the different snakemake modules.

 - Credits got to Brian Schilder and Brian Fulton-Howard for making the necessary edits to UKBiobank_LD.R.
-- Need to run beta testing for credible_sets, binned_loci, merge_loci scripts within the snakemake rule.
+- Need to run beta testing for credible_sets, binned_loci, merge_loci scripts for the credible_sets Snakemake rule.
-## Careful: these two scripts work independently for now.
+## Careful: these three scripts work independently for now.